YA Shot is delighted to announce that our library-system partners for 2016/2017 are Haringey (London) and Sunderland!

 YA Shot funds its own libraries-schools programme in which authors provide free workshops or talks to public libraries so that they can invite in local disadvantaged schools to foster a love of reading, inspire a passion for writing, and encourage aspirations to careers in the Arts.

 Authors donate the time for the events; YA Shot pays their expenses and, where possible, provides two free copies of the author’s latest book (one for the host library and one for the attending school).
 Each Libraries-Schools Programme event pairs a school and a local library.
 The libraries take the lead on identifying the schools most in need and then inviting them to appropriate events at local libraries.
 Each year the YA Shot Libraries-Schools works with a different library system.
-Click here to apply for the 2017/2018 programme.

 Long silently recognised as vital to children’s development, empirical evidence about the importance of reading for pleasure is now mounting.
 It has been shown to enhance all areas of educational achievement and development, as well as empathy, social skills and social engagement.
 Author visits are increasingly regarded as critical to the success of both public and school libraries’ efforts to inspire a love of reading.